seethalharv/TaxCalculator/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-green)

 A full-stack UK tax calculator that computes annual and monthly taxes based on configurable tax bands.
 Built with ASP.NET Core Web API and Angular, deployed as a unified app on Azure App Service.
+🔗 Live URL:
+👉 UK Tax Calculator Web App

+Note: Authentication is not enabled in this deployment to allow open access for reviewers and demo purposes.

 ---